raul23/SimulRPi/docs/api_reference.rst

-   If you want to be able to run your python script with `sudo` in order to use some keys that require it, you might need to edit **/etc/sudoers** to add your :obj:`PYTHONPATH` if your script makes use of your :obj:`PYTHONPATH` as setup in the `~/.bashrc` file.
+   If you want to be able to run your python script with `sudo` in order to use some keys that require it, you might need to edit **/etc/sudoers** to add your :obj:`PYTHONPATH` if your script makes use of your :obj:`PYTHONPATH` as configured in your `~/.bashrc` file.
 However, I don't recommend editing **/etc/sudoers** since you might break your `sudo` command (e.g.
    ``sudo: /etc/sudoers is owned by uid 501, should be 0``).